 Joyce first came to me looking for an alternative.
 She had heard of treatments for a variety of ailments, from cancer to diabetes and asthma.
 She was glad to learn that there are a number of alternative choices for women seeking to avoid prescription medication for post-menopausal syndrome [PMS].
-In fact, natural oestrogen alternatives are beneficial for a host of conditions, including PMS and irregular menstrual cycles.
+In fact, natural estrogen alternatives are beneficial for a host of conditions, including PMS and irregular menstrual cycles.

 After six weeks she was relieved of her hot flashes and most of her other symptoms.
 “Why doesn’t anyone know about this treatment?” she asked.

-Good v/s bad
+Good v/s Bad Estrogens

 Incidentally, Japanese women have one-fifth the risk of breast cancer as do their Western counterparts.

 Japanese women also experience very few menopausal syndromes.
 At one time, this was believed to be due to the stoical nature of the Japanese.
 That view has now changed, and the absence of symptoms is attributed to the Japanese diet, where the main ingredient is soy.
-A cup of soy contains approximately the same amount of plant oestrogen as the body produces in one day.
-Different types of soy products, such as soy milk and tofu, have different amounts of natural oestrogens, tofu being the highest.
+A cup of soy contains approximately the same amount of plant estrogen as the body produces in one day.
+Different types of soy products, such as soy milk and tofu, have different amounts of natural estrogens, tofu being the highest.

 Natural progesterone has shown to raise HDL cholesterol – the good cholesterol – more than synthetic progesterone.
 Natural progesterones are available in some pharmacies.

 Menopause typically begins by the age of 50.
 However, it can start as early as 30s.
-When the body’s production of oestrogen and progesterone decreases, menstruation stops.
+When the body’s production of estrogen and progesterone decreases, menstruation stops.
 After one year without a period, a woman is said to be going through menopause.
 This can be confirmed through laboratory tests.
 It should, however, not be confused with other syndromes where a normal cycle ceases.
 Symptoms of menopause often include hot flashes, sexual dysfunction, as well as impaired daily functioning due to pronounced vasomotor reactions.

 One of the most subtle messages that women receive is that menopause is a medical condition.
 This classification has allowed “treatment” protocols to be developed.
 These treatments, as already cited, may be harmful.
-Most women should avoid oestrogen replacement therapy altogether if they take certain appropriate measures, in consultation with their therapist.
+Most women should avoid estrogen replacement therapy altogether if they take certain appropriate measures, in consultation with their therapist.